Not-So-Filter/s1-proto-disasm/map16/readme.txt

-The compression used here is different from the final, being Uncompressed rather than Enigma.
+The blocks here are Uncompressed rather than being compressed in Enigma.